adamjhc/stream-vertex-cover/dissertation/report/report_draft.md

 **Parameterized complexity**: A branch of computational complexity theory that focusses on classifying computational problems according to their inherent difficulty with respect to multiple parameters of the input or output.
 The complexity of the problem is then measured as a function of those parameters.
 The vertex cover problem is fixed-parameter tractable, meaning that, while it may be NP-complete in terms of the input size only, it is polynomial in the output of a vertex cover size $k$.

-**Fixed Parameter Tractable** (FPT): A subset of parameterized problems, those that can be solved by algorithms that are exponential only in the size of the parameter but polynomial in the size of the input.
+**Fixed-Parameter Tractable** (FPT): A subset of parameterized problems, those that can be solved by algorithms that are exponential only in the size of the parameter but polynomial in the size of the input.
 These algorithms allow for efficient solving for small values of the fixed parameter.

 **Parameterized Vertex Cover**: Also known as k-VC, the vertex cover problem is posed as a decision problem in which we are given a graph $G$ and a positive integer $k$ and we must find out whether $G$ has a vertex cover of size at most $k$.
 The $k$ value can be thought of as a "budget" to spend on the vertex cover.
 If we are limited but such a budget then we have no reason to consider solutions that exceeds this.